Git branch in your prompt

 As I couldn’t find the tutorial I used to learn how to parse the git branch,

-I decided to go through my .bashrc
+I decided to go through my .bashrc and write one myself.

 Bash prompt variables